kubis-ai/infrastructure/README.md

 The infrastructure must be provisioned in two steps.

 1. Create the remote backend for Terraform.
 This creates an S3 bucket where Terraform stores the state and a DynamoDB table where Terraform stores the lock.
-Once created, the parameters of this backend must be copied to `backend-prod.hcl`.
+Once created, the parameters of this backend must be copied to `backend.hcl`.

 ```
 cd global